Band-e Beni

-Band-e Beni (بندبني, also Romanized as Band-e Benī and Band Bonī) is a village in Peyrajeh Rural District, in the Central District of Neka County, Mazandaran Province, Iran.
-At the 2006 census, its population was 116, in 29 families.
+Band-e Beni (بندبنی, also Romanized as Band-e Benī and Band Bonī) is a village in Peyrajeh Rural District, in the Central District of Neka County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 116 in 29 households.
+The following census in 2011 counted 148 people in 46 households.
+The 2016 census measured the population of the village as 107 people in 31 households.